collective/alm.solrindex/alm/solrindex/README.txt

 connection from a ZODB object.
-Previous approaches included storing ``_v_`` (volatile) attributes, keeping connections in a thread local variable, and reusing the multidatabase support inside ZODB, but those approaches each had significant pitfalls.
+Previous approaches included storing ``_v_`` (volatile) attributes, keeping connections in a thread local variable, and reusing the multidatabase support inside ZODB, but those approaches each have significant drawbacks.

 The new method is to add dictionary called ``foreign_connections`` to the ZODB Connection object (the _p_jar attribute of any persisted object).
 Each key in the dictionary is the OID of the object that needs to maintain a persistent connection.
 Each value is an implementation-dependent database connection or connection wrapper.
+If it is possible to write to the external database, the database connection or connection wrapper should implement the ``IDataManager`` interface so that it can be included in transaction commit or abort.

 When a SolrIndex needs a connection to Solr, it first looks in the ``foreign_connections`` dictionary to see if a connection has already